-In this one-day informal gathering, we will discuss how indigenous communities can be better served by research into the needs of their children affected by developmental disabilities.
-We will look at several research projects that have been developed in partnership with indigenous communities.
-The leadership of these projects will discuss the benefits of collaborative partnerships, in the context of chronically under-resourced indigenous programs, as a necessary step in the process of genuine reconciliation.
-Key findings of their research will be presented.
+This one-day informal gathering was held to discuss how Indigenous communities can be better served by meaningful research into the needs of their children affected by developmental disabilities in British Columbia.
+The presentations featured research projects that have been developed in partnership with Indigenous communities.
+The benefits of collaborative partnerships, in the context of chronically under-resourced Indigenous programs, are discussed as a necessary step in the process of genuine reconciliation.
+Key research findings are presented.

 Researching Together: Creating Relationships and Safety with Indigenous Peoples

-This session will highlight a research relationship built from the need to generate and share knowledge about how Aboriginal Infant Development Programs (AIDPs) support the health and wellbeing of Indigenous families and young children in BC.
+This session highlights a research relationship built on the need to generate and share knowledge about how Aboriginal Infant Development Programs (AIDP) support the health and well-being of Indigenous families and young children in BC.
 Research by “outsiders” in First Nations communities has long been a concern.
-Our AIDP research journey and partnership with a non-indigenous colleague emerged through a shared understanding of the importance of relationship building and cultural safety in the research process and outcomes.
-This highlights the need for relationships with non-indigenous researchers and Indigenous People working together.
-There are benefits to a two-eye seeing approach that brings together the best of both worlds and also holds non-Indigenous researchers responsible for working in a good way.
+Presenters Diana Elliott (AIDP Provincial Advisor) and Alison Gerlach (University of Victoria) explain how their partnership emerged through a shared understanding of the importance of relationship building and cultural safety in the research process, demonstrating the benefits of a ‘two-eye seeing’ approach.

 Dr. Alison Gerlach is an Assistant Professor in the School of Child & Youth Care at the University of Victoria.
 Alison’s research aims to explore and inform how the organization and provision of pediatric and early years programs and services can be equity-oriented; that is how disability/CYSN services for children can be inclusive of and responsive to families whose lived experiences including marginalization, racialization and discrimination.
 Her research draws on 25 years of providing occupational therapy with differently-abled children in diverse community and family contexts, and in partnership with Indigenous colleagues, organizations and First Nations in British Columbia.
 Alison is committed to community-based participatory research that engages with communities, organizations, families, and children as research partners.